AlfonsoCebollero/UserManagment/README.md

 ![image](https://user-images.githubusercontent.com/34543261/188322736-b154d6d3-430e-4e1f-8954-2666c651877a.png)

 This service implements a grpc server which publishes an API to perform user management actions against a database.
-In the docker-compose, the above arquitecture is deployed, whhich consists of the server, the database and a client consuming a server-side streaming which simulates another service receiving notifications.
+In the docker-compose, the above arquitecture is deployed, which consists of the server, the database and a client consuming a server-side streaming which simulates another service receiving notifications.

 When a user action is performed, a notification is sent through the stream and received by the client, which logs a message containing a brief description of the action performed.